San Diego Bicycle Accident Lawsuits: Process & Timelines

 Step 2: Gather Evidence

 Evidence is the cornerstone of any successful claim.
-Right after a crash, key evidence includes:
+Knowing what to do right after a bicycle accident is critical— key evidence includes:

 • Police report